-Let’s take a look at what we did – you can of course duplicate all of this as you go along.
+Let’s take a look at what we did to get this running on a VM – you can of course duplicate all of this as you go along.
 We used the excellent VMware of VirtualBox on Windows PCs.
 This explanation covers VMware.

 So – first things first – as I’ve done a video of the Virtualbox installation complete with sample use of Node-Red, here we’ll discuss the VMWARE version.
 Both of these were done as test mechanisms before using the script on real devices such as the Orange Pi Zero, Raspberry Pi, Odroid and other devices discussed at length in the blog.

 We loaded up a copy of VMware (I used VirtualBox but the procedure is similar – VMware player is free of you can use the full commercial workstation) and made sure it works.
 That much is up to you.
 There is a wizard for creating new virtual machines - we chose a CUSTOM machine.
 Steps from that point on were:

 NEXT - NEXT – “I will install the operating system later” – NEXT